MBOps/festive-tech-hackathon/README.md

 #### App Service Plan

 The Terraform script deploys a Standard S1 App Service Plan running on Linux into each region.
+(The Tier and Size can be changed in the script depending if production requirements need increased additional compute resources).
 Along with this basic configuration I also deploy auto-scaling rules for each App Service plan.
 The Service plan will scale up an additional instance if the CPU usage is kept above 75% for 5 minutes, and will then scale down again when usage is below 25% for 5 minutes.
-The ASP starts with a single instance deployed but can scale up to 10 instances in a given region.
+The ASP starts with a single instance deployed but can scale up to 10 instances in a given region this is restricted by the Standard tier and could also increased.

 These scaling actions will alert subscription administrators and co-administrators via email when activated.